Interviews by Niels Kolling

 For me at the time the Expander Jupiter 4 were up there, the system100m sounded great, as did the 700.
 Never really liked the Juno's, I did have a Jupiter 8 at the time and Phil bought a Jupiter 6 which sounded more edge and cutting.

 In retrospect It was crucial that the record got finished and released (otherwise things may have crumbled) and so to that effect it was successful.
 There was too much pressure in the air to allow it to be risky, or particularly dangerous, or different, but it WAS allowed to be Human League-ish.
 Which is what it is.
 I have listened to it over time and enjoy it but it hasn't entered the realms of "classic" for me (yet).
+I would talk to the guys / girls any time of the day or night just to catch up on what they are up to.
+They are great people and I'd love to hear what they are currently working on.

 David Beevers (Engineer); I think we would have run up that amount (20) in demoís and through a process of elimination got down to an albums worth.
 My memories are still painful of that session.
 I think the group had signed to East/West about 5 months before and we hadnít moved very forward in finding a producer, then Ian Stanley (Tears For Fears) stepped in and said we had 3 months or so to record it all in.